fm-polimi/zot/trunk/asdfs/README.txt

 Please refer to the respective homepages to obtain their manuals, licenses, sources or binaries compiled for your platform.

-Zot to work assumes that the executable "minisat" is accessible through the PATH environment variable.
+Zot assumes that the executable "minisat" is accessible through the PATH environment variable.